Net-Base Services & Portals

 Compose a portal, REST and background services from a resilient core

-This landing page is intended to make clear that portal projects are rarely isolated.
-They typically involve a mix of existing desktop assets, an API layer, licensing logic, background services and user guidance.
-The configuration shown here is specifically aligned to that.
+This landing page should make clear that portal projects are rarely isolated.
+They typically involve a mix of existing desktop assets, an API layer, licensing logic, background services and user workflows.
+The scope shown here is precisely aligned with that.

 Typical triggers